County budget committee preps for tornado's funding impact

-Wilson County is preparing for budget impacts brought on by Tuesday morning’s tornado damage, as first responders spent the week working overtime to assist victims.
+Wilson County is preparing for budget impacts brought on by the March 3 tornado damage, as first responders spent the week working overtime to assist victims.

 Finance Director Aaron Maynard provided an update at the Wilson County Commission’s Budget Committee meeting Thursday.